go-aah/docs/getting-started.md

 Title: Getting started with aah framework
-Desc: It is easy to start and work with aah framework.
+Desc: It is very easy to start and work with aah framework.
 Installing aah framework and CLI tool, Creating your first aah application, Running your aah application, etc.
-Keywords: getting started, aah framework, aah first application
+Keywords: getting started, aah framework, aah first application, web framework for Go lang
 ---
 # Getting started with aah framework